Cyclenerd/postinstall/README.md

 ## TODO

 * More and better documentation
-* Support for even more operating systems (NetBSD, Gentoo Linux) and package managers
+* Support for even more operating systems and package managers

 Help is welcome 👍